chromium/chromium/chromeos/README.md

 There are two exceptions:

-- //chromeos/services contains mojo services that were not considered sufficiently general to live in top-level //services.
-For example
+- //chromeos/services contains mojo services that were not considered sufficiently general to live in top-level //services and that, at the same time, are shared between ash-chrome and lacros-chrome.
+In case of an ash-chrome only mojo service, please use //ash/services instead.
-  //chromeos/services/secure_channel bootstraps a secure communications channel to an Android phone over Bluetooth, enabling multi-device features like instant tethering.

 - //chromeos/components contains C++ components that were not considered sufficiently general to live in top-level //components.